wazuh/wazuh-documentation/source/user-manual/capabilities/file-integrity/basic-settings.rst

 Basic settings
 ==============

+You can configure the FIM capability on the Wazuh server and the Wazuh agent.
 A :ref:`default FIM configuration <reference_ossec_syscheck_default_configuration>` exists on both the Wazuh server and the Wazuh agent.
 You can modify these settings depending on your needs.

 You can configure the FIM module on the Wazuh server and the Wazuh agent :doc:`configuration </user-manual/reference/ossec-conf/index>`  file.
 You can also configure this capability remotely using the :doc:`centralized configuration </user-manual/reference/centralized-configuration>` file.
 The list of all FIM configuration options is available in the syscheck section.